you asked: What Are The Different Types Of Baby Carriers?

 You can use this wrap to cover up while nursing in public places, and with a little practice, you can nurse while the baby is wrapped up nice and tight, and no one will be the wiser.

-This carrier comes in 14 colours and designs so that you can have a little fun with this piece of baby gear.
+This carrier comes in 14 colors and designs so that you can have a little fun with this piece of baby gear.

 This wrap is a popular choice among parents for carrying and soothing babies in.
 The material is breathable and can be used with newborn.
 This wrap can also be used kids up to 35 pounds, which could be up to 1.5 year old.